Cotton Belt 819: Retirement

 Although the engine and its tender were successfully relocated during the fall of 1960, it was several more years before the steel shed was erected overhead to protect the locomotive.
 In addition to the Pine Bluff Jaycees, the City of Pine Bluff and the Pine Bluff Park Commission each donated $500.
 Pine Bluff Mayor Franks personally donated $250 and another $250 was donated by the Townsend Park Commission.
 Gene Gardner, an engineer with International Paper, designed the green and white steel shed and drew up the plans for it.
 International Paper Company and the Pine Bluff Sand & Gravel Company furnished the concrete footings for the shed, while Varco Steel did the construction work.
 Construction of the shed was completed in September 1965 when a chain-link fence was installed, and the landscaping was finished.

 Upon completion of No. 819's new home, Mayor Austin Franks shared one of the two keys to the gate with long-time railfan James Norris.
 Norris' father had taken the locomotive out for her first run in 1943 and young James always remembered his late-father when he saw the engine.
 Despite being in his late 50s and in failing health, Norris faithfully visited the locomotive every week to knock off the bird nests and occasionally replace some broken glass in the cab.
 He would open the gate on Sundays while he was there to let kids climb on the locomotive, ring the bell and answer their many questions.

 "Every time I come out here, I can see my daddy standing right on that step."
 Norris said, "It kinda gets down in your heart".

 It is uncertain when Mr. Norris' health got so bad that he could no longer continue his weekly maintenance visits to the No. 819, but he admitted in 1965 that his doctor had told him to stay away from the locomotive.
 Records indicate that Mr. Norris died in 1970 and by 1983 the Arkansas Democrat described the locomotive as "covered in graffiti and vandals have removed, or tried to take, whatever wasn't too heavy to carry off."
 Miss Arkansas of 1958, Sally Miller Perdue, from Pine Bluff complained "It had been abandoned and stripped of all its dignity.
 It has become the iron-horse that was put out to pasture, neglected and abused."

-Ms. Perdue, whose family had a long history with the railroad, agreed to chair a sub-committee of the Chamber of Commerce's Publicity & Tourism to get the No. 819 rejuvenated and relocated.
+Ms. Perdue, whose family had a long history with the railroad, agreed to chair a sub-committee of the Chamber of Commerce's Publicity and Tourism to get the No. 819 rejuvenated and relocated.
 With a slogan of "Let's Put the Steam Back in Pine Bluff", she felt that a lot of volunteers, mainly retired Cotton Belt craftsmen and engineers, would be interested in working to restore the No. 819.
 Superintendent R. R. McClanahan of the Cotton Belt Pine Bluff Division worked hard to get the locomotive and tender transported from the park back to the shops to make those repairs.